Writing an editorial is one of those things that sounds like it should be pretty straightforward. Easy, even.

 Study more editorials at these links:

 Whew, we have covered a lot of ground in this article.
-I hope that you have gained everything you need to know for how to write an editorial.
+I hope that you have gained everything you need to know about how to write an editorial.

 There are a lot of details that go into writing a good editorial.